 - Pick channels that cover your entire funnel

 - Pick channels that are most likely to reach your ideal customer

 - Pick channels with good ROI

 Picking marketing activities to reach your most ideal customers

 Marketing efficiently is about spending money on activities that get your message in front of the audience that is most likely to buy.
 Your ideal customers.
-Remember the personas we created in the market research post?
 Make sure you have them in front of you when you’re trying to figure out how to market to them.
 Where do these personas spend their time?

 Remember your market research, where were you finding the customers you wanted to target for research purposes?

 - Commuting route

 Understanding where they are and what they like to do should help you narrow in on marketing channels they will see and respond well too.